Article

 If you've been following along with our product recommendations best practices series, we've covered three important topics.
 First, we broke down how to (and why you should!) create a 360 degree product recommendations strategy.
 Then, we dove into strategies to make your product recommendations increase average order value (AOV) and drive higher conversion rates.

-In our final instalment, we wanted to share seven of the best tips and tricks around to take your product recommendations from standard to sensational.
+In our final installment, we wanted to share seven of the best tips and tricks around to take your product recommendations from standard to sensational.

 #1: Mimic a brick & mortar checkout line